MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-proxying.md

 ### Using an environment proxy

 HTTP client builders, by default, will inspect the environment for proxy configurations.
 This makes use of the Azure SDK for Java `Configuration` APIs.
-By default, whenever a client is created, it is configured with a copy of the 'global configuration' retrieved by calling `Configuration.getGlobalConfiguration()`.
+By default, whenever a client is created, it's configured with a copy of the 'global configuration' retrieved by calling `Configuration.getGlobalConfiguration()`.
 This will read in from the system environment any HTTP proxy configuration.

 When the environment is inspected it will search for the following environment configurations in the order specified: